By ProFellow Founder Dr. Vicki Johnson

 If you are seeking more articles with personal statement tips, check out:

 Need step-by-step support as you apply to graduate school and competitive fellowships?
-Join the VIP Waiting List for my signature Fully Funded Course and Mentorship Program for graduate school applicants.
+Learn more about my signature Fully Funded Course and Mentorship Program for graduate school applicants.

 Dr. Vicki Johnson is Founder and CEO of ProFellow, the world’s leading online resource for professional and academic fellowships.
 She is a four-time fellow, top Ph.D. scholar, Fulbright recipient and an award-winning social entrepreneur.
 She is the Creator and Director of Fully Funded, an award-winning online course and mentorship program for graduate school applicants seeking to find and win full funding.